Tracing the Etymology of Plumbing Terminology: The Fascinating Story of the Word 'Plumber'

 FAQs:

-How can you tell the difference between the term plumber and a plumbing contractor?
+How can you tell the difference between a plumber and a plumbing contractor?

-How many years has plumbing been in operation?
+How long has plumbing been around?

-What are some plumbing problems that homeowners have to face?
+What are the most common plumbing problems that homeowners have to face?

 What should I be looking for when I am hiring a plumber?